QR4.5.9 Testing The Theory

 QR4.5.4 A Model That Grows Itself

-Occam’s razor, not to multiply causes unnecessarily, is the pruning hook of science, but the standard model is the opposite.
-Particle physics was once just about mass, charge, and spin, but now it has isospin, hypercharge, color, chirality, flavor, and other esoteric features.
-The standard model today needs sixty-two particles (Note 1), five fields, sixteen charges, and fourteen bosons to work (Table 4.6).
+Occam’s razor, not to multiply causes unnecessarily, is the pruning hook of science but the standard model ignores it.
+Once, physics was just about mass, charge, and spin, but now it has isospin, hypercharge, color, chirality, flavor, and other esoteric features.
+The current standard model needs sixty-two particles (Note 1), five fields, sixteen charges, and fourteen bosons to work (Table 4.6).
 If it was a machine, one would have to hand-set over two dozen knobs just right for it to light up, so it isn’t preferred today because it is simple.

 Its main feature is that with each new finding, it grows, so to explain inflation it needs a hypothetical symmetron field, and to explain neutrino mass it needs another 7-8 arbitrary constants: